danielathome19/AP-Computer-Science/Notes/Unit_03.md

 ```

 ## Compound Conditions and Logical Operators
+More often than not, one condition is not enough to validate if we should run some snippet of code -- a realistic example would be logging in to a website: `if (username is correct AND password is correct) then log in`.
+We create these *compound conditional statements* using operators for **boolean operations** such as `AND`, `OR`, and `NOT`.

 Java provides 3 logical operators for compound and negated conditions:
 * `&&`: AND
 * `||`: OR